mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 We must install a number of types so that Typescript recognizes some of the tools we will use and does not throw errors when we are writing our code or running webpack to create our build.
 One command will install most of the ones that should be necessary: `$ pnpm i @types/body-parser @types/cors @types/dotenv @types/es6-promisify @types/node --save-dev`.
 If you are planning to write tests using Jest, you should also install `@types/jest` in the same way.

-Next we'll install Webpack and its command line interface so we can write scripts using it: `$ pnpm i webpack webpack-cli --save-dev`.
+Next we'll install Webpack and its CLI so we can write scripts using it: `$ pnpm i webpack webpack-cli --save-dev`.

 ts-loader allows TypeScript to interact properly with Webpack: `$ pnpm i ts-loader --save-dev`.